luismiguelcasadodiaz/Born2beRoot/README.md

 ##### ssh
 I only have to change some lines in `/etc/ssh/sshd_config` file.
-This files configures the server that answers incoming ssh connections to my virtual machine.
+This file configures the server that answers incoming ssh connections to my virtual machine.

-There is an additional `/etc/ssh/ssh_config` file that relates to outgoing connections from my virtual machine to other server.
-I do not touch this client side of the openssh package.
+There is an additional `/etc/ssh/ssh_config` file that relates to outgoing connections from my virtual machine to another server.
+I do not touch this client side of the OpenSSH package.

-A SSH service will be running on port 4242 only.
+An SSH service will be running on port 4242 only.

 ```bash
 sed -i -e '/#Port 22/ s/#Port 22/Port 4242/' /etc/ssh/sshd_config
 ```